Here is your guide on how to get from Thessaloniki To Athens, and of course, we’ve covered all the transport options from Athens to Thessaloniki.

 Suppose you are traveling around Greece, and your itinerary includes a stop in the country’s two most important cities.
-In that case, you need to understand what travel options you have to easily go from Thessaloniki to Athens.
+In that case, you need to easily understand your travel options to go from Thessaloniki to Athens.

 It will all depend on how much time you have to devote to your trip – if you can take the long road to enjoy the landscape or if, instead, a plane would help you save on time.

-Since there are five different ways to get from northern Thessaloniki to the capital of Greece, we will show you each one of them to help you make an informed decision, plus we’ve got ideas on where to stay in each of these incredible cities!
+Since there are five different ways to get from northern Thessaloniki to the capital of Greece, we will show you each of them to help you make an informed decision; plus, we’ve got ideas on where to stay in these incredible cities!

-Travel Options To Go From Thessaloniki To Athens Or Vice Versa
+Travel Options To Go From Thessaloniki To Athens Or From Athens To Thessaloniki

 One of the most romantic ways to get from Thessaloniki to Athens is to board a train.
-This kind of journey will allow you to see a lot of the landscape since your travel time will be around four hours.
+This journey will allow you to see much of the landscape since your travel time will be around four hours.

-There are more than 20 weekly trains bound to Athens, departing each week from the New Thessaloniki Railway Station, covering a distance of about 540 kilometers.
+More than 20 weekly Athens Thessaloniki train departs from the New Thessaloniki Railway Station, covering a distance of about 540 kilometers.
 The trip takes between 4 and 4 and a half hours.

 Greek Railways (OSE) is the company operating this train route.
-During the high season, from Easter until the end of summer, as well as during the winter holidays and on the weekends, there can be variations in the schedules.
+Schedules can vary during the high season, from Easter until the end of summer, during the winter holidays, and on the weekends.
 It is always better to check in advance before purchasing your tickets.

 Greek Railways offers at least two daily departures and a higher frequency during the weekend.
 Carriages are spacious and comfortable, with modern seats and plenty of legroom for a comfy ride.
 Luggage space is also generous.
 If you love sightseeing, you will love the big panoramic windows that let you admire the spectacular views along the way.